Frankfurt silver inscription: Script and language

-A first palaeographic reconstruction and transcription was published by Markus Scholz The text is written in cursive script and displays a mixture of upper- and lowercase letters, a feature also encountered in roman graffiti and curse tablets.
+A first palaeographic reconstruction and transcription was published by Markus Scholz.
+The text is written in cursive script and displays a mixture of upper- and lowercase letters, a feature also encountered in roman graffiti and curse tablets.
 It therefore does not represent the elegant calligraphy found on official inscriptions or monuments.
 Greek terms appear in the text, rendered in Latin script.
 The Latin language of the inscription and the popular cursive hand situate its owner culturally and socially within a vernacular milieu.
 Nevertheless, the language may certainly be regarded as sophisticated.

 The Frankfurt object as an amulet

 The classification of the object as a protective amulet rests both on its external form and on the content of the inscription.
 Protective amulets were widespread in antiquity and, with the spread of Christianity, increasingly adopted Christian motifs.
 Since most known Christian amulets emerged only from the 4th cent. onward, the Frankfurt specimen represents an exceptionally early example.
 Whereas many early Christian amulets still exhibit a mixture of Christian and pagan elements, the protective invocation on the Frankfurt amulet is directed exclusively to Jesus Christ.

 It is also remarkable that the text was engraved on a fine silver plate, since the majority of known amulets are made of more perishable materials such as papyrus or parchment.
 Although metallic amulets—usually of gold or silver—are also known from the Hellenistic world, they remained rare.
 In this respect, the Frankfurt specimen is therefore unique; another known Christian silver amulet does not date until the fifth century CE.
 The material itself is of particular significance, as it was closely related to the function of the object.
 Curse texts were typically inscribed on lead tablets, whereas protective texts were preferably written on more precious metals.
 The choice of silver thus also emphasizes the amulet’s protective purpose.

 Another striking feature is the use of the Latin language, since the majority of surviving amulets are written in Greek.
 The cursive script suggests a vernacular milieu of both the writer and the wearer.
-Later Greek-language amulets occasionally incorporated words from other tongues—such as Hebrew or Aramaic—in order to invoke the magical powers believed to reside in those words.
+Later Greek-language amulets occasionally incorporated words from other tongues—such as Hebrew or Aramaic—to invoke the magical powers believed to reside in those words.
 The inscription on the Frankfurt amulet likewise exhibits this phenomenon: the word agios ("holy") appears three times in Latin transliteration, and the names Jesus Christ (Iesous Christos) are rendered in abbreviated form with an overline (I͞H X͞P), following the tradition of the nomina sacra.
-(Note: For other magical aspects of the inscription, see also Piotr Kubasiak (2025).)
 The author may have known this way of writing the name of Christ from Greek manuscripts.